DataDog/ansible-datadog/README.md

     datadog_api_key: "<YOUR_DD_API_KEY>"
 ```

+### EU site

-Example for sending data to EU site:
+This example sends data to the EU site:

 ```yml
 - hosts: servers